MCollins87/MSC_EnterpriseIT/SRM/Unit02/Seminar_UserParticipationRM.md

 # User Participation in Risk Management

+## Brief
+Read the Spears & Barki (2010) article then prepare answers to the following questions:

+* How did the authors use both Qualitative and Quantitative assessment approaches?
+What benefits did each approach yield?
+* What do the authors list as the advantages of involving users in the risk management process?
+* Based on the findings of the research,
+  * How will the lack of user access affect the risk assessment you will carry out as part of your assessment?
+  * Will it affect the choice of Qualitative vs. Quantitative assessment methods you utilise?
+  * How might you mitigate any issues encountered?

+You should demonstrate that you understand the topic covered and ensure you use references to academic literature (including journals, books, and reports).
+This activity will provide evidence of your personal growth and is a component of the e-portfolio, which you can submit at the end of the module.

+## Activity
 - Spears, J., & Barki, H. (2010) User Participation in Information Systems Security Risk Management. *MIS Quarterly* 34(3): 503-522

 Spears & Barki (2010) examined user participation in risk management of information systems.
 They also looked at **Qualitative** and **Quantitative** methods of risk assessments.